 The Fillmore District encompasses many distinct and diverse neighborhoods: Allentown, the Lower Westside, Marine Drive, the Old First Ward, the Valley, Broadway-Fillmore and Genesee–Moselle.
 Strong, healthy neighborhoods are instrumental to the success of the City of Buffalo.
-As Council Member, Mitch will advocate and fight for all neighborhoods in the Fillmore District.
+As Council Member, Mitch advocates and fights for every neighborhood and every resident in the Fillmore District.

 He holds an A.A.S. from Erie Community College and a B.A. from Buffalo State College in Urban Planning & Political Science.

-Mitch has served as a former elected Union Stewart for AFSCME Local 1095 and a past board member for the Boys and Girls Club, the Erie County Senior Services Advisory Board.
-Currently, he serves on the Erie County Youth Board and Equality New York.
+Mitch has served as a former elected Union steward for AFSCME Local 1095 and a past board member for the Boys and Girls Club, the Erie County Senior Services Advisory Board, the Erie County Youth Board and Equality New York.
 Currently, he serves on the Board of Directors of the Goodwill.

 Mitch owns a home on the Lower West Side in downtown Buffalo which he shares with his partner, Gary.